-11. Piccadilly Circus
+28. Piccadilly Circus

+Famous UK places?
 Probably one of the most famous squares in Europe, Piccadilly Circus is a key landmark in the capital city – a must-see in London!
 It is known for its neon displays and the Eros fountain which is located in the middle of this road junction.

 There is a huge variety of shops, restaurants, British pubs and of course many great London theatres.

 This is, an easy to reach landmark in London – located at a tube station called the same name – Piccadilly Circus.
 You can’t get it wrong ?

 31. Royal Botanic Gardens, Kew

+What is a famous landmark in England?
 One of the greenest landmarks on our list – the Royal Botanic Gardens, Kew is one of the best parks in London.
 It is also one of the most visited landmarks in England with over 1.5 million visitors every year!
 Let’s face it – they can’t get all wrong with that choice.
 Can they?

 This stunning sanctuary is of the called as the most important botanical garden in the world as it has the most diverse botanical collections.